 "Y1" VLBI observing on the VLA.
 The phased-VLA capability is currently limited to a single subarray.
 Thus, any VLBI observation either uses, or idles, each of the VLA's 27 antennas, which can only be justified when a large number are required for scientific success.
 RSRO participants could contribute to extending the VLBI mode to a subarrayed configuration, to re-establish the "Y1" mode, with a single VLA antenna joining the VLBA.
 That capability was valued in the pre-EVLA era for studies of intermediate-scale sources requiring baselines between the VLA's A configuration and the VLBA's shortest spacings.

 Rapid response capability.
 Dynamically scheduling the VLBA in response to a trigger should allow observing to begin within 5 to 10 minutes, in opportune situations.
-This RSRO program would entail setting up software infrastructure and operations procedures for automated preemption of ongoing array activity, subject to prioritization constraints.
+Establishing a general rapid-response capability that would cover all conceivable cases is not considered feasible, so this RSRO program would allow the definition of triggers and responses suitable to a specific case of interest to the proposing user group.
+The work required would include setting up software infrastructure and operations procedures for automated preemption of ongoing array activity, subject to prioritization constraints.

 Participation in the VLBA RSRO Program

 The primary requirement of the RSRO program is that there be at least one expert from each participating group will to reside in Socorro and to contribute to commissioning, while incurring as little overhead from VLBA staff as possible.
 Limited support for accommodation in the